ibm-cloud-docs/netezza/help/faqs.md

 To increase storage within the NC-START workload contour (currently at 400 GB), see: [NC-START Storage Scaling Guide](https://cloud.ibm.com/docs/netezza?topic=netezza-scaling-console&locale=en#ncstart-scalingstorage-console-ondemand).
 To scale the workload contour from NC-START to NC0, see: [NC-START to NC0 Contour Scaling Guide](https://cloud.ibm.com/docs/netezza?topic=netezza-scaling-console&locale=en#ncstart-scalingcontour-console-ondemand).

-## How long does scaling up take?
-{: #duration-scaleup}
-{: faq}
-{: support}

-Scaling storage itself does not take six hours.
-However, a six-hour cooling period is required between consecutive storage scaling attempts.
-This is the minimum wait time before initiating another scaling process.

 ## Is it possible to scale up without affecting the current database configuration and data?
 {: #scaleup-without-dbconfig}